beergeek/mongodb_audit_tooling/README.md

 The following tools are in this repository:

 * log_processor (to process the audit logs from MongoDB instance and forward to a MongoDB audit database)
-* config_watcher (to retrieve configuration changes to Ops Manager and forward to a MongoDB audit database)
 * event_watcher (to retrieve audit events from Ops Manager and forward to a MongoDB audit database)
 * deployment_configs (to retrieve all the deployment configurations from Ops Manager)
 * reporter (basic Flask app to query and display various reports and admin tasks)